hxwang/SmartGridSummary/papers/file/Kalogridis10-privacy-undetectable.md

 ### Definition
 - Privacy
   - Privacy is defined using **undetectability**, i.e., privacy is protected when, given a home load signature, we cannot sufficiiently distinguish whether an appliance load event exists or not.
+  - They consider nay change (or no change) of appliance state, is "private" information, hence they wish to measure the degree of which the changes are detectable.

 ### Algorithm
 - **Best Effort (BE)** scheme